Pantheon Resources (LON:PANR) Shares Down 12.1% – Should You Sell?

-Separately, Canaccord Genuity Group dropped their price target on shares of Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a research report on Thursday, September 25th.
-One equities research analyst has rated the stock with a Buy rating, According to data from MarketBeat, the company presently has an average rating of “Buy” and an average target price of GBX 66.
+Separately, Canaccord Genuity Group cut their price target on shares of Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating for the company in a research note on Thursday, September 25th.
+One equities research analyst has rated the stock with a Buy rating, According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of GBX 66.

 Pantheon Resources Trading Up 3.0%